Curiel family: Amsterdam

 Israel wrote that Moses Curiel of Amsterdam was "renowned for his wealth, the prestige he enjoyed among non-Jews (the Stadholder William III stayed at his house for three days during one of his later visits to Amsterdam), and his handsome donations to the Amsterdam Portuguese Synagogue, his name figured constantly in Dutch Jewish community life and synagogue politics for over half a century."
 He continues: "his opulent residence on the Nieuwe Herengracht, then called the Joden Herengracht, in Amsterdam, testified to the seigneurial grandeur of his life-style and his pretensions to leadership among the Portuguese Jewish 'nation' as the community was known in Holland."

-Israel noted that Nathan Curiel possessed a 'medieval illuminated Hebrew Bible of expectational beauty' which his father, Moses Curiel, had purchased from a Spanish Jew from North Africa.
+Israel noted that Nathan Curiel possessed a "medieval illuminated Hebrew Bible of expectational beauty" which his father, Moses Curiel, had purchased from a Spanish Jew from North Africa.
 According to Israel, this Bible is considered 'the oldest and most venerable item possessed by Dutch Jewry.'

+Coriell and Coryell in U.S.A.

+Abraham Coriell lived in Middlesex County, New Jersey, U.S.A. in 1702.
+He and his many Coryell and CORIELL descendants descend from Jacob Curiel (alias Dom Duetre Nunes) as was proven in the Avotaynu project.